 An electronic token, with zero economic value, can be used within a democratic system, to represent the will of the voter.
 Tokens can be issued to voters, then consequently ‘spent’ in the democratic process to show support for ones’ preferences.

 Blockchain based programming has the potential to change the landscape of computing, perhaps forever.
 Blockchain builds, layer upon layer, delivering exceptional levels of security as a core function of the program.
 This is why blockchain and Bitcoin are synonymous, as the layering effect, which is irreversible, and immutable, provides the secure layer to the newest form of money.
 This security is equally valuable as the foundation of a decentralised civic administration.

-The collective psyche of all beings is now able to be collated, for the good of all.
+The collective psyche of all beings is now able to be collated, a 'hive mind' if you will.
 As computing, particularly artificial intelligence, develops, information is able to be shared and accurately utilised.
 This has the potential to employ all the best minds and intentions on the planet, to contribute to the enhancement of all civilisation.
 To this end, the collaborative mental energy of all humanity can combine within the ‘machine’.

-IOV is intended to be an open source program, in the same vane as Bitcoin, or Linux, or Loomio, or any of the many standout new projects which leave the door open for community participation in the code.
+IOV is intended to be an open source program, in the same vein as Bitcoin, or Linux, or Loomio, or any of the many standout new projects which leave the door open for community participation in the code.

 IOV is intended for use for small scale organisations, all the way up to the largest, whilst providing influence upon the system equally for the individual, whether they wish to contribute to the lowest levels, or the highest.

 Management of civic affairs can be executed efficiently by those who participate in their chosen fields, without the corruptible influence which centralised government power is exposed to.
 IOV intends to distribute administration of civic affairs, and provide an even distribution of influence to the choices we have available, in the development of our society and environment.